 - Complete a 40-day sugar fast, which means removing all forms of added sugars from your diet.
-That includes natural sugars in fruits, honey, syrups, etc. It also helps if you avoid sugar-free products that still contain artificial sweeteners.
+That includes natural sugars in honey, syrups, etc. It also helps if you avoid sugar-free products that still contain artificial sweeteners.

 - Break the emotional connection between food and feelings by identifying your triggers for emotional eating and dealing with them.